SimplifyJobs/fastapi-gcp-tasks/README.md

 - Make changes and raise a PR!
 - If the change is massive, open an issue to discuss it before writing code.

+## License

+This project is licensed under the terms of the MIT license.
+This project was forked from [fastapi-cloud-tasks](https://github.com/Adori/fastapi-cloud-tasks) under the MIT license.
+All changes made to the original project are also licensed under the MIT license.

+## Disclaimer

-Note: This project is neither affiliated with, nor sponsored by Google.
+This project is neither affiliated with, nor sponsored by Google.